marklogic/marklogic-mule-connector/README.md

 * importDocs
   *  Used by Mule flows to ingest JSON, XML, text, or binary content into MarkLogic.
 Returns a DMSDK jobID.
+  * See "importDocs Operation Parameters" below for more details.
 * getJobReport
-  * Use the output jobID from importDocs to return JSON object that reports the current job ID status.
-At the end of the batch, this will return a JSON object based on the contents of a <a href="https://docs.marklogic.com/javadoc/client/com/marklogic/client/datamovement/JobReport.html">DMSDK JobReport</a>.
+  * Automatically fetches the current running DMSDK jobID to return a JSON object that reports the current job ID status.
+This will return a JSON object based on the contents of a <a href="https://docs.marklogic.com/javadoc/client/com/marklogic/client/datamovement/JobReport.html">DMSDK JobReport</a>.
 Prior to the end of the batch, the JSON object report simply echoes the jobID.
+  * * See "getJobReport Operation Parameters" below for more details.
 * retrieveInfo
   *  Simply echoes back Mule to MarkLogic connection information.